JonathanBorda3/CyberSecurity/README.md

 ### [3/13/2024] Sneaker Company Security Threat Model

 ## Purpose
-This outlines the security threat model analysis for a mobile app developed by a sneaker company.
+This section outlines the security threat model analysis for a mobile app developed by a sneaker company.
 The purpose of this is to identify and address potential risks and vulnerabilities in the app to ensure data security and user privacy.

 ## Overview
 - **Step 1: Identify Objectives**: Understand the app's purpose and functionalities.